History of the Exotic Ring-Necked Pheasant of the Prairie

 In many agricultural areas, pheasants require winter cover in the form of grasslands, brushy stream buffers, and other unfarmed areas.
 Typically, properties enrolled in the Conservation Reserve Program (CRP) offer this kind of habitat.
-When too many fields get taken out of CRP to be planted with agricultural crops again, there is a major lack of winter habitat and the pheasant population (along with many other native species) can plunge.
+When too many fields are taken out of the program, winter habitat and bird populations drop with them.

 Hunting Opportunities for the Ring-necked Pheasant

-The ring-necked pheasant can be hunted across most of its range, although North and South Dakota, Iowa, Minnesota, Nebraska, and Kansas usually offer the best pheasant hunting opportunities.
+The ring-necked pheasant can be hunted across most of its range.
+The best places for hunting, though?
+North and South Dakota, Iowa, Minnesota, Nebraska, and Kansas.
 While private lands have their advantages, public land pheasant hunting can be phenomenal in these states.
 The hunting seasons mostly start in October and run through January, although each state has different regulations.
-Pheasant habitat stamps are usually required in addition to a hunting license.
+Law usually requires pheasant habitat stamps in addition to a hunting license.
 Daily bag limits range from two to four birds in the hot states mentioned above.
-Some states also have regulations on the use of lead or steel shot, so know the regulations before you show up to hunt.
+Some states also have regulations on the use of lead or steel shot.
+Know the regulations before you show up to hunt.

-If you plan on covering some heavily hunted areas or can only hunt educated birds in the late season, having a good canine on your side will really tilt the balance in your favor.
+If you plan on covering some heavily hunted areas or can only hunt educated birds in the late season, having a good canine at your side will really shift the balance in your favor.
 There are many great breeds that will work for pheasant hunting, several of which are featured in the Gun Dog Confidential.
 A good bird dog can make a big difference.

-After agricultural fields have been picked, you’ll often find pheasants running along field edges, fence rows, hedgerows, or tucked into grassy roadside sloughs.
+After picking agricultural fields, pheasants will often run along field edges, fence rows, hedgerows, or tuck into grassy roadside sloughs.
 From this cover, they can easily forage on waste grain and quickly retreat again.
-When bitter winds and snowy weather appears, focus on the cattails and conifer shelterbelts to find the birds.
+When bitter winds and snowy weather appear, focus on the cattails and conifer shelterbelts to find birds.
 If you can target them right at first light (depending on regulations) or within the last 45 minutes of daylight, you’ll be more likely to catch them in these roost areas.
 While they prefer to run from danger if possible, they will fly when flushed by a predator or human at close range.
 Be forewarned: they can reach speeds of 60 miles per hour pretty quickly, so you’d better get a good lead on them!

-While purists may turn their noses up at chasing a non-native bird when they could focus on our native prairie chicken, grouse species, or woodcock, there’s still something to be said about pheasant hunting.
+While purists may turn their noses up at chasing a non-native bird, pheasant hunting still has plenty to offer.
 The beautiful open country, sunrises and sunsets, and thrilling flush and cackle of a pheasant all just get in your blood.